 - Host a Pull Together house party Plan and host a Pull Together house party to raise funds for Pull Together, educate friends about the effect of Kinder Morgan’s pipeline and tankers on our region, and build community around fighting the Trans Mountain expansion in Seattle.

 Organize an event!
 Have an idea for a cool event to fundraise for Pull Together?
 Let’s make it happen!
-Contact Morgan to plan and promote Pull Together fundraiser events!
+Contact Ruchi to plan and promote Pull Together fundraiser events!